lukephills/sikky/README.md

 `Travis`, `Circle` and `Appveyor` are the only supported `CI`. `Travis` is setup to work with Linux and OSX.
 `Appveyor` only runs in a `Windows` environment, but are configured to run on both the `x86` and `x64` platform.

+**Note!** You need to change permissons on the `.sh` files.
+Navigate to the 'scripts/ci' folder, and then (*if you are using git*) type this on the command line: `update-index --chmod=+x before.sh`.
+The permissons will now change from `644` to `755`.
+`before.sh` need to be changed with the name on the other files to change permisson on all files.

 ## Test-driven development (TDD)

 It's integrated a `tdd` task both for the browser tests, and server tests.